 example Trade Picks cards given above to verify that.

-For every stock we train 2 to 3 models using different features and architectures.
+For every stock we train a few models using different features and architectures.
 Those have some weird names

 such as LSTM